NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK

 French (W-R-S), Level-4 – Fluency is required.

-Knowledge of the Midi-Pyrénées press as well as political, economic, cultural and educational institutions, including French-American organizations.
+Knowledge of French media, political, economic, cultural and educational institutions.

-Knowledge of current U.S. and French political, economic and social issues.
+Knowledge of U.S. institutions and political, judicial, and social processes.

 Ability to use internet, social media and Microsoft Office applications.